Zion National ParkPhoto by Shelly S.

 Complete Guide to Camping in Zion National Park

 Zion National Park offers several camping options within its dramatic red rock landscape.
-From the canyon-floor sites at Watchman to primitive spots at Lava Point, campers can select from varied settings across the park.
+From the canyon-floor sites at Watchman Campground in Zion National Park to primitive spots at Lava Point, campers can select from varied settings across the park.
 Beyond Zion's boundaries, numerous alternatives exist in surrounding areas.
-Private campgrounds near Springdale provide full services, while Bureau of Land Management (BLM) lands offer free dispersed camping with stunning views.
+Private campgrounds near Springdale provide full services, while Bureau of Land Management (BLM) lands offer free dispersed camping near Zion National Park with far-reaching views.
 The Virgin River carves through the heart of Zion Canyon, creating a desert oasis lined with cottonwoods and home to mule deer, wild turkeys, and occasional bighorn sheep.

 With nearly 5 million annual visitors, securing campsites requires planning.
 Zion's official campgrounds have limited capacity, with Watchman Campground serving as the primary year-round option near the south entrance.
-South Campground, typically the other main choice in Zion Canyon, remains closed for rehabilitation as of 2025.
-Lava Point Campground, located high on the Kolob Terrace, provides a more remote experience with just six primitive sites.
-For those seeking alternatives, Springdale's gateway location offers private campgrounds within walking distance of the park shuttle, while dispersed camping on public lands provides budget-friendly options with remarkable scenery.
+South Campground Zion, the other main choice in Zion Canyon, remains closed for a long-term rehabilitation project through at least 2026 -- reservations remain suspended indefinitely.
+Lava Point Campground Zion, located high on the Kolob Terrace, provides a more remote experience with just six primitive sites open May through September or October depending on snow.
+For campers seeking alternatives, Springdale's gateway location offers private campgrounds within walking distance of the park shuttle, while dispersed camping on public lands provides budget-friendly options with remarkable views.

 Zion National Park Camping at a Glance